 Participation in the February 27th is required for study tour applicants.

 I was very fortunate to be selected to visit Turkey through the Tennessee World Affairs Council and the Turkish Cultural Foundation.
 The trip was expertly planned and allowed teachers to visit all but a distant handful of primary cultural sites in Turkey.
 The trip gave our group the chance to visit sites from what is considered the earliest permanent settlement, Catalhuyuk, to modern sites such as the tomb of Mustafa Kemal Ataturk and everything in between.
 The local guide, accommodations and hospitality were the stuff of luxury tours, much more elaborate than some other teacher trips I have been a part of.
 If you are selected to join the group going from Tennessee this year it will be a highlight of your educational career as you simultaneously learn, explore and prepare to share more about Turkey and its vast history with your students.

 — Dave Barrett, Raleigh-Egypt HS, Memphis

 Participate in a day-long seminar on Turkish culture and history.
 On February 27th the Tennessee World Affairs Council will host a seminar at Belmont University.
 The agenda will be published by February 15th.
-The preliminary workshop program is provided below.
+An example of the seminar, from a previous Tennessee WAC program, is provided below.
 REGISTER NOW for the seminar.
 Details at LINK.